josh-dev-things/stacs-hackathon-10/README.md

-# stacs-hackathon-10
+# Santanware
-The STACS Hack 24Hr Hackathon
-Theme: `8-bit`
-Result: **Winner of the Blackrock challenge; Runners up in the NCR Atleos challenge.**
+Our submission to the *St Andrews Computing Society's* 24-hour Hackathon (2024)

 ## Team: `Arrays The Roof`
     - Marcus Elizondo-Darwin
     - Joshua James-Lee
     - Sophia Terry

+## Result:
+    - Winner of the Blackrock challenge
+    - Runner up in the NCR Atleos challenge

-## Santanware
+## About
-API for accessing ATM And Bank Branch information such as location, accessibilty provisions etc.
+API for accessing ATM And Bank Branch information such as location, accessibilty provisions etc. Project also featured a demonstration of a client-side application as well as "public".